Rules of Conduct

 “Electronic smoking device”, “E-cigarettes” or “E-cigs” means an electric or battery-operated device, the use of which resembles conventional smoking, which can be used to deliver substances, including, but not limited to, nicotine, tobacco, or marijuana, to the person using such device.
 Electronic smoking device shall include, without limitation, an electronic cigarette, cigar, cigarillo, pipe, or hookah.
 Electronic smoking device shall not include any product approved by the food and drug administration as a drug or medical device that is used in accordance with its purpose.

 Suspension of Library Privileges

 The suspension period shall be reasonably related to the severity of the offense and its danger to public health, safety, and welfare and shall not, except for criminal offenses of a sexual nature, exceed one year.
-Suspension of privileges shall range from 24 hours (for a relatively minor first offense) up to one year.
-A suspension period of more than one year shall be issued in accordance with Section 5-5-18 B.R.C.
+Suspension of privileges may range from 24 hours (for a relatively minor first offense) to up to one year.
+A suspension period of more than one year may be issued for sexual offenses only and in accordance with Section 5-5-18 B.R.C.
 1981.

 Right of Appeal

-If the suspended patron chooses to return to the library once the suspension period has expired, they must abide by the Boulder Public Library rules of conduct and/or policies.
+If you choose to return to the library once the suspension period has expired, you must abide by the Boulder Public Library rules of conduct and/or policies.
 Any future rule or policy violations may result in a progressively longer suspension.

-Revised November 7, 2012 by the Boulder Library Commission
+Revised on October 8, 2014 by the Boulder Library Commission.